 To find out which router truly routed the rest of the pack, we bought all of the best products available on the market and compared their performance side-by-side.
 We split our testing process into five weighted rating metrics, with the results of the Archer and how they compare to the competition explained in the sections below.

 Comprising the most weight out of any of the metrics in this test, our Features metric accounts for 25% of the total score.
 The score is based on a detailed comparison of all the features and functions each router had, with particular attention paid to a handful of critical ones.
 The Archer didn't do particularly well, being a little sparse in terms of features and earning a 4 out of 10 for its efforts.
-The chart below shows how this stacks up against the rest of the pack.

 Right off the bat, the Archer's score took a hit by the lack of both MU-MIMO and Beamforming.
 These features are commonplace on higher-end routers and act to speed up your network.
 However, you can probably get away without these features if you have a small to medium size house and you don't have too many devices.
 If that isn't the case, then it is probably worth paying a little bit more to upgrade performance.

 Next, we looked at if you had the ability to turn off or adjust the brightness of the indicator LEDs on the Archer.

 Unfortunately, the TP-Link Archer does not give you the option, forcing you to store it in an out of the way location if the blinking lights bother you.
 This router also lacks the ability the ability to be remotely reset, forcing you to do it manually.